There are a couple of different approaches to choosing a WordPress theme:

 I favour the 2nd approach, but that doesn’t mean it’s right for everyone.

 My favourite theme, which tends to be my first choice for any WordPress project, is GeneratePress.
-The theme itself is free but, to get the most from it, you need the Premium plugin, which costs $39.95 for the first year (for use on unlimited sites) with a 40% discount on annual license renewals.
-Note that this is an affiliate link so I may receive commission for refering you.
-But I would happily recommend GeneratePress even if I wasn’t an affiliate.
+The theme itself is free but, to get the most from it, you need the Premium plugin.
+Note that this is an affiliate link so I may receive commission for refering you, but I would happily recommend GeneratePress even if I wasn’t an affiliate.
 The theme and plugin together provide an easy way to customise numerous aspects of a website.
 They are designed to be lightweight and the level of support given by the developer, Tom Usborne, is amazing – he frequently answers questions personally in the GP Facebook group.
 To put it simply, I trust Tom and his team to provide a solid, dependable base for building my websites.

 Out of the Box

-As you’d expect, these themes tend to be pretty basic looking straight out of the box.
-Here are some screen prints with just a simple menu, a photo, some dummy text and a search widget added to the sidebar.
+As you’d expect, all three themes tend to be pretty basic looking straight out of the box.
+Here’s a GeneratePress screen print with just a simple menu, a photo, some dummy text and a search widget added to the sidebar.

-The free theme allows you to choose to hide or display the site title and tagline and to upload a logo and site icon.
+The free theme has options which allow you to choose to hide or display the site title and tagline and to upload a logo and site icon.

 The free theme puts the theme name in the footer, but if you want to remove it then you can find instructions in the documentation telling you how to do this.